Examples would include: meal prepping, laundry, emails, work tasks, cleaning, etc. The list of options could go on and on!

 Today, let’s look at some different ways you can apply this same batching technique to scheduling social media posts for your business.

 Over the years, I have experimented with several different ways to batch social media posts.
-I’ve always had a massive amount of posts to create, and here are 3 different options that I liked.
+I’ve always had a massive amount of posts to create, and here are 3 different options that worked for me.

 Carve out one specific time where you are going to schedule posts for 1 social platform at a time.